 Faculty may place course materials on reserve in print or electronic format by submitting a Reserve Request Form.
 Please Note: Electronic Reserves (E-Reserves) are password protected; course instructors distribute password.

 Faculty can create their own "deep links" to the library's electronic journal articles and books using Blackboard or webpages.
-For more information, see Deep Linking.
+For more information, see Persistent Links.

-Research & Instruction librarians will consult with you about your specific research needs.
+Research & Instruction librarians will consult with you about your specific research needs, such as Systematic Reviews and Research Data Management.
 Contact Lisa Sciulli at 412.396.5346 to schedule an appointment or contact the Liaison to your department directly.

-Use QuickSearch to search for materials in any format or discipline through a single search box.
+Use DUQSearch to search for materials in any format or discipline through a single search box.
 Find books, ebooks, articles, musical scores, CDs, DVDs and more.